Shawn910215/CSS-Recap/README.md

 P73: use online tools to copy svg(ex.heroicons) to the list.
 Use multiple cursors: press option(alt) key when select multiple svg codes. and to the place you want to paste. do it again.

+P74 Rule#5 shadows
+1.After an era of 100% flat design, we're now back to using shadows in UI design("flat design 2.0") 2.Shadow creates depth(3D): the more shadow, the further away from the interface the element is 3.1 You don't have to use shadows!
+Only use them if it makes sense for the website personality.

+---

+## Serious/Elegant less shadows while Playful/fun more shadows.

+3.2 Use shadows in small doses: don't add shadows to every element!
+3.3 Go light on shadows, don't make them too dark!
+3.4 Use small shadows for smaller elements that should stand out(to draw attention)
+example: buttons,contact input box...
+3.5 Use mediun-sized shadows for larger areas that should stand out a bit more. (carts) 3.6 Use large shadows for elements that should really float above the interface.(pop up windows or navigation dropdown) 3.7 Experiment with changing shadows on mouse interaction(click and hover)(example: hover medium-sized shadow, click smaller sized shadow)
+3.8 Experiment with glows(color shadows)

+P76 Rule#6 Border-radius
+1.Use border-radius to increase the playfulness and fun of the design, to make it less serious 2.Typefaces have a certain roundness: make sure that border-radius matches that roundness!
+3.Use border-radius on buttons,images,around icons,standout sections and other elements

+P78 Rules#7 Whitespace
+1.the right amount of whitespace makes designs look clean,modern and polished 2.whitespace implies invisible relationships between the elements of a layout 3.Use tons of whitespace between sections.
+4.Use a lot of whitespace between groups of elements.
+5.Use whitespace between elements
+6.Inside groups of elements, try to use whitespace instead of lines.
+7.The more some elements belong together, the closer they should be!
+8.Start with a lot of whitespace, then remove whitespace from there.
+9.Match other design choices.If you have big text or big icons, you need more whitespace.
+10.Try a hard rule, such as using multiples of 16px for all spaceing.

+P79 Rules#8 Visual Hierarchy
+1.Visual hierarchy is about establishing which elements of a design are the most important ones.
+2.Visual hierarchy is about drawing attention to these most important elements.
+3.Visual hierarchy is about defining a "path" for users, to guide them through the page.
+4.We use a combination of position,size,colors,spacing,borders and shadows to establish a meaningful visual hierarchy betwee elements/components.

+5.Position important elements closer to the of the page. where they get more attention.
+6.Images draw a lot of attention(larger images get more attention) 7.Use whitespace strategically to emphasize elements.
+8.For text elements, use font size, font weight, color and whitespace to convery importance.
+9.Emphasize Title,sub-titles,links,buttons,data points,icons; De-emphasize less important text, like labels or secondary/additional informations.

+10.Emphasize an important component using background color, shadow, or border.
+11.Try emphasizing some component A over component B by de-emphasizing component B.
+12 Components to emphasize:Testmonials,call-to-action sections,highlight sections,preview cards,forms,pricing tables,important rows/columns in tables,etc.

+P80 Rule#8 UI and UX
+1.Do not design complicated layouts.
+Do not reinvent the wheel.
+Use patterns that users know.
+2.Make your call-to-action the most prominent element, and make the text descriptive 3.Use blue text and underlined text only for links!
+4.Animations should have a purpose and be fast: between 200 and 500ms 5.
+In forms,align labels and fields in a single vertical line, to make the form easier to scan
+6.Offer users good feedback for all actions: form errors, form success,etc.[Web apps] 7.Place action buttons where they will create an effect(law of locality)[web apps]

+UX rules for website content:
+8.Use a descriptive,keyword-focused headline on hour main page.
+Do not be vague or fancy!
+9.Only include relevant information, efficientlya1 Cut out fluff and make the content 100% clear.
+10.Use simple words!
+Avoid technical jargon and "smart-sounding" words.
+11.Bread up long text with sub-headings,images,block quotes, bullet points,etc.

+P82.The website-personalities-Framework
+Q1:How do you want website to appear to users?
+What "vibe" do you want to transmit?
+A1:Choose one of the website personalities accordingly

+------The 7 Personalities------
+1.Serious/Elegant
+2.Minimalist/Simple
+3.Plain/Neutral
+4.Bold/Confident
+5.Calm/Peaceful
+6.Startup/Upbeat
+7.Playful/Fun

+P83.Steal like an artist
+Not completely copying a design!
+Taking good parts and adapting them to our needs.

+get inspiration from following website:

+Land-book.com
+awwwards.com
+screenlane.com
+onepagelove.com

+New section
+P85 Rule#10.
+Elements and components